AIMS Google DeepMind AI for Science Scholarship

 The Canon Collins RMTF Scholarship funds postgraduate study at South African universities in Justice, Education and Humanities - open to nationals of 10 southern African countries pursuing Master's or PhD research with a focus on social change.

-View details →NRF Postgraduate Scholarship
+View details →Chevening Scholarship (South Africa)

 View details →